-The non-call 5 notes will be redeemable at our option, in whole or in part, on one or more occasions, on or after , 20 at 100% of their principal amount, plus any accrued and unpaid interest thereon, and will bear interest at a fixed rate of % per year up to, but not including, , 20 .
-During this period, interest will be payable on the non-call 5 notes semi-annually in arrears on and of each year, beginning on , 2018.
-From, and including, , 20 , the non-call 5 notes will bear interest at a floating rate based on the Three-Month LIBOR Rate (as defined herein) plus basis points (%), reset quarterly.
-During this period, interest will be payable on the non-call 5 notes quarterly in arrears on , , and of each year, beginning on , 20 .
+This prospectus supplement relates to our offering of subordinated notes, the Junior Subordinated Notes F due , 20 , which we refer to as the "notes."
+The notes will be redeemable at our option, in whole or in part, on one or more occasions, on after , 20 at 100% of their principal amount, plus any accrued and unpaid interest thereon, and will bear interest at a fixed rate of % per year up to, but not including, , 20 .
+During this period, interest will be payable on the notes semi-annually in arrears on and of each year, beginning on , 2018.
+From, and including, , 20 , the notes will bear interest at a floating rate based on the Three-Month LIBOR Rate (as defined herein) plus basis points (%), reset quarterly.
+During this period, interest will be payable on the notes quarterly in arrears and of each year, beginning on